vOptSolver/vOptGeneric.jl/README.md

 - julia available on macOS, linux, windows for a local use or online on [JuliaBox](https://juliabox.com/) for a distant use
 - vOptSolver is free, open source under [GPL] licence, tested on macOS, linux/UBUNTU

-### Install
+### Install to do one time
-For a local use:
+For a local use, a working version of:
-- a working version of Julia must be ready; instructions for installation are available [here](https://julialang.org/downloads/)
+- Julia must be ready; instructions for the installation are available [here](https://julialang.org/downloads/)
-- a working version of your favorite MILP solver must be ready (mandatory for dealing with non-structured problems; GLPK is suggested); instructions for installation are available [here](http://jump.readthedocs.io/en/latest/installation.html)
+- your favorite MILP solver must be ready (mandatory for dealing with non-structured problems; GLPK is suggested); instructions for the installation are available [here](http://jump.readthedocs.io/en/latest/installation.html)

-For a local or distant use, run Julia and add the `JuMP` and `vOptSolver` packages on your Julia distribution as follow (to do one time):
+For a local or distant use, run Julia and add the two following packages to your Julia distribution, as follow:

 ```
 julia> Pkg.add("JuMP")
 julia> Pkg.clone("vOptSolver")
 ```

+That's all folk! vOptSolver is now ready.
+Try the examples.

+### Examples

+- Linear Assignment Problem (soon)

 ---

 Terms and acronyms used